Apig-Sharbo/dotfiles/README.md

-zsh-syntax-highlighting  |  provides syntax highlighting for zsh dwmblocks  |  serves as the modular status bar dmenu |  runs commands and provides a UI for selection st  |  is my custom build of suckless's terminal emulator dwm |  is the window manager slock  |  allows you to lock your computer, and quickly unlock with your password
+zsh-syntax-highlighting  |  provides syntax highlighting for zsh dwmblocks  |  serves as the modular status bar dmenu |  runs commands and provides a UI for selection j4-dmenu-desktop  |  is to find .desktop files and offer you a menu to start an application using dmenu st  |  is my custom build of suckless's terminal emulator dwm |  is the window manager slock  |  allows you to lock your computer, and quickly unlock with your password